Professor of Law

 "Denial and Concealment of Unwanted Pregnancy" (co-author Prema Manjunath), 26 J. C. R. & Econ.
 Dev.

-"When Women Kill Newborns: The Rhetoric of Vulnerability" (forthcoming book chapter in Feminist Challenges, Feminist Rhetorics: Locations, Scholarship, and Discourse) (Cambridge Scholars Press, 2012).
+"When Women Kill Newborns: The Rhetoric of Vulnerability" (book chapter in Feminist Challenges, Feminist Rhetorics: Locations, Scholarship, and Discourse) (Cambridge Scholars Press, 2012).

 Kairos and Safe Havens: The Timing and Calamity of Unwanted Birth," 15 William & Mary Journal of Women & Law